 BD-STEP Fellows at VA Palo Alto Health Care System

-Andrew Chang, PhD.
-Dr. Chang has a PhD in Biochemistry and Cell Biology from Rice University and a MS in Biomedical Informatics from the University of Texas Health Science Center at Houston.
+Andrew Chang, MS, PhD.
+Dr. Chang has a MS in Biomedical Informatics from the University of Texas Health Science Center at Houston and a PhD in Biochemistry and Cell Biology from Rice University.

 Using machine learning and big-data for better disease prediction and prevention: By combining the machine learning technology and the tremendous HER database of the VA system, we can search for possible patterns and factors of these fast-developing cancers that were previously ignored or neglected by humans.